 Across all industries, importers and exporters face a problem: demurrage fees.
 It's often a surprise for shippers due to the suddenness and financial loss.
 Careful planning and monitoring of loading and unloading operations and the drayage process can help shippers avoid demurrage charges.

-Demurrage is a fee charged by a carrier, port, or railroad company for the storage of containers or rail cars that exceed free time offered for loading/unloading.
-Once free time is expired, the shipper is charged a daily demurrage fee until the cargo leaves the terminal.
+Demurrage is a fee charged by a carrier, port, or railroad company for storing containers or rail cars that exceed the free time offered for loading and unloading.
+Once the free time is expired, the shipper gets charged a daily demurrage fee until the cargo leaves the terminal.